TheoSourget/DDSA_Sourget/reports/presentation.md

 ![](../ressources/presentation_img/final_pipeline.png)

-We have two versions of the dataset, using different sources of papers
+We have two versions of the dataset, using different sources of papers.
+In both version, a line of the datasets if formatted as follow:

+        title,doi,publication_year,abstract,task

+exemple of line:

+        Brain Tumor Segmentation Using U-Net,https://doi.org/10.1007/978-981-19-6880-8_16,2023,"abstractbrain tumor segmenting from ...",Brain

-### First version using papers from reference extraction
+### First version using papers from reference extraction :
+In this first version, we use the list obtained with references extraction to query OpenAlex to get the abstract of a paper and the ground truth organ of this paper is chosen according to the dataset paper it cites.
+For exemple if a dataset is referencing ACDC paper then the groundtruth will be "Cardiac", if it references BRATS then the groundtruth will be "Brain", and finally if it references multiple datasets it will create a line in the dataset for each references (one where the class will be "Cardiac" and one where the class will be "Brain" for exemple)

+This dataset of abstract isn't well formed because some papers cite one of the dataset we monitor but are not using it so our dataset contains lot of false groundtruth

+We split the dataset into train and valid and obtain the following results with a RandomForest of 200 Decision Tree

 ![](../ressources/presentation_img/error_bad_dataset.png)

+We can see that the Brain class, which is the majority class by far is classified well, but the two others present lot of errors with confusion as Brain

-### Second version using papers tagged as "Segmentation" and "Machine Learning" by OpenAlex which cite an organ or a dataset in the abstract
+### Second version using papers tagged as "Segmentation" and "Machine Learning" by OpenAlex which cite an organ or a dataset in the abstract :

+As the first dataset is not precise enough to get the groundtruth we try to create a second one.
+To do so, we query OpenAlex to get papers related to "Machine Learning" and "Segmentation" as a first filtering and then we check their abstract for simple keywords such as "Cardiac","Brain", "Prostate" and some datasets name such as "ACDC","BRATS" if a paper contains one of the word it is added to our dataset and the groundtruth depends on the words detected.
+Again if multiple words are detected a line per organ is created.

+We follow the same protocol as before to train a RandomForest and obtain the following results:

 ![](../ressources/presentation_img/error_clean_dataset.png)

+We can see that the results are way better and some errors are actually caused by paper focusing on multiple organs.
+However this dataset seems too "simple" because it gathered "obvious" exemples.

+### Conclusion :

 The first version is not clean enough to be used to train a model and the second one seems too 'simple'.
 An in-between the two could be good.